-Respite care, as well as part-time companionship and basic caregiving services, are also available from licensed home care agencies.
+Respite care, as well as part-time companionship and basic caregiving services, are also available from home care agencies.
 These services are particularly helpful if you live far away from your senior loved one because regular caregivers form a bond with their client.

 By checking in once or a few times per week, or even once a day, caregivers offer a range of services – including companionship, light housekeeping, and errand running,

 There may come a time when your loved one requires full-time care and support.
 When this is the case, you have several options: